Also known as:

 Threat Summary:

 The primary threat is accelerating deforestation in the Amazon basin as land is cleared for cattle ranching and soy production.
-The overall rate of habitat loss may currently be 22-23% over ten years.
-It is also susceptible to trapping for trade.
+Over the past ten years, 11% of tree cover was lost within the range.
+As it has accelerated since 2016, the overall rate of habitat loss may currently be 22-23% over ten years.
+There is currently no evidence that trapping is a concern.

 Range: